Elvira-94/wordle-game/README.md

 I added logic to the code to ensure that only the first letter that matches gets the hint, and that subsequent letters are shown accordingly.

 #### Result:
-If the word is QUEEN and you enter QQQQQ, only 1 Q will be shown in green, and the rest will be black.
-QQQQQ will later not be allowed as it is not a word.
+If the word is QUEEN and you enter 'QQQQQ', only 1 'Q' will be shown in green, and the rest will be black.
+'QQQQQ' will later not be allowed as it is not a word.

 ***